Student check list for saving money on housing

 When renting, you should always ask for photos when showing interest in renting, however, in some cases landlords do not make photos available.
 To make sure that you are getting the most for your money, always view the rental property before signing any lease.

-When you’re able to visit the property before signing a lease, you can experience the feel of the neighbourhood and can look for nearby amenities.
+When you’re able to visit the property before signing a lease, you can experience the feel of the neighborhood and can look for nearby amenities.

 When looking through the property, make sure to look slowly and thoroughly for any issues with the place.
 Whether it be plumbing, mould, pests, or any other housing issues.
 Take photos or videos to ensure that there is nothing that you have overlooked during the tour.
 Don’t be afraid to ask the landlord or property manager any questions you may have.